muberrayener/snake-game/README.md

-a simple java project implememnting a version of snake game.
+a simple java project implementing a version of snake game.